silverwind/droppy/README.md

 - `config`: defaults to `~/.droppy/config`, override with `-c /some/dir`
 - `files`: default `~/.droppy/files` override with `-f /some/dir`

-droppy maintains a in-memory representation of the `files` directory.
+droppy maintains an in-memory representation of the `files` directory.
 If you're on slow storage and/or serving 100k or more files, the initial indexing on startup will likely take some time.

 ## Installation
 ### Local Installation :package: